felixge/node-dirty/README.md

 Explanation:

 * `filter.js` adds as many records in 1000ms as possible (like `set.js`), and then iterates over them for 1000ms filtering out 50% of the items and outputs the results.
-* `set.js` uses the `Dirty.set()` method to add objects to the database as possible for 1000ms and outputs the results
+* `set.js` uses the `Dirty.set()` method to add as many objects to the database as possible for 1000ms and outputs the results

 That is not a very realistic load scenario and not really comparable to other stores that do much more (like networking).
 If anything, you can learn that I care about the performance of dirty by providing a benchmark as part of the distribution.